Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 When setting EmbedImagesInHtml to `$false`, consider setting the Outlook registry value "Send Pictures With Document" to 1 to ensure that images are sent to the recipient (see https://support.microsoft.com/en-us/topic/inline-images-may-display-as-a-red-x-in-outlook-704ae8b5-b9b6-d784-2bdf-ffd96050dfd6 for details).

 Default value: `$true`
+## SignaturesForAutomappedAndAdditionalMailboxes
+Deploy signatures for automapped mailboxes and additional mailboxes.

+Signatures can be deployed for these mailboxes, but not set as default signature due to technical restrictions in Outlook.

+Up to a minute after starting Outlook, the detection of these mailboxes may fail as the corresponding registry keys are dynamically rebuilt by Outlook.

+Default value: `$false`
 # 3. Outlook signature path
 The Outlook signature path is retrieved from the users registry, so the script is language independent.